Pages

 2 large eggs

 Roll out the single disk of pie dough, fitting into a 9-inch pie pan; crimp the edges.
-Place the pie pan in the freezer while you make the filling.
-The pie dough will be used straight from the freezer.
+Place the pie pan in the refrigerator while you make the filling.

-Working with the stand mixer, whisk the 2 eggs and vanilla until foamy, about 3 minutes.
-With the mixer on low, gradually add the flour mixture to the eggs; mix for 2-3 minutes.
-Scrape down the sides, add the softened butter.
-Beat on high until well combined.
-Fold in 3/4 cup of chocolate chips and walnuts.
+Working with the stand mixer, whisk the 2 eggs on high speed until foamy, about 3 minutes.
+With the mixer on low, add the flour mixture to the eggs, mixing until combined.
+Scrape down the sides.
+Add the butter beating on high until combined.
+Fold in the chocolate chips and nuts.

 Remove the pie pan from the freezer.
-Transfer the pie filling to the frozen pie shell, spreading it out evenly.
-Sprinkle the remaining 3/4 cup of chocolate chips over the top of the pie.
+Transfer the pie filling to the pie shell, spreading it out evenly.

-To bake: Cover the crimped edges of the pie with aluminum foil to prevent the crust from browning too quickly.
-Bake for 30 minutes with the edges covered.
-Remove from the oven, carefully remove the foil, return the pie to the oven and bake for an additional 30-40 minutes.
-Test the pie by sticking a knife into the center of the filling.
-The knife should come out clean with no clumps of filling clinging to it.
+Bake for 55-60 minutes.
+Test the pie by inserting a knife into the center of the filling.
+The knife should come out clean.
 If necessary, bake for an additional 5 minute and test again.
 Allow the pie to cool on a wire rack before slicing.

 No comments: